pulumi/registry/themes/default/content/registry/packages/sumologic/installation-configuration.md

 ---
-title: SumoLogic Installation & Configuration
+title: Sumo Logic Installation & Configuration
-meta_desc: Provides an overview on how to configure credentials for the Pulumi SumoLogic Provider.
+meta_desc: Provides an overview on how to configure credentials for the Pulumi Sumo Logic Provider.
 layout: installation
 ---

-The Pulumi SumoLogic provider uses the SumoLogic SDK to manage and provision resources.
+The Pulumi Sumo Logic provider uses the Sumo Logic SDK to manage and provision resources.

 ## Installation

-The SumoLogic provider is available as a package in all Pulumi languages:
+The Sumo Logic provider is available as a package in all Pulumi languages:

 * JavaScript/TypeScript: [`@pulumi/sumologic`](https://www.npmjs.com/package/@pulumi/sumologic)
 * Python: [`pulumi-sumologic`](https://pypi.org/project/pulumi-sumologic/)